Igho-Godwin/league-frontend/README.md

 - Install all the dependancies by running the `npm install`
 - Start the application on development mode by running `npm run start`
-- your origin has to refrenced in the api server though to use app
+- your origin has to be referenced in the api server though to use app

 ## How To Install And Run The Application with docker